see7e/cs50x/README.md

 	Much awaits you, so here's how to begin!

-First join some of CS50's [communities](https://cs50.harvard.edu/x/communities), so that you can reach out to classmates and staff with questions:
+<details> <summary>First join some of CS50's communities, so that you can reach out to classmates and staff with questions:</summary>

 1. If you're the YouTube type:
     -   subscribe to CS50's channel at [youtube.com/cs50](http://www.youtube.com/subscription_center?add_user=cs50tv)